RupamSingh333/myStore/README.md

-# Welcome to Thapa Technical React Ecommerce Website Series
+# Welcome to Rupam Technical React Ecommerce Website Series

 ## Follow the 3 Steps and you are good to go.